jimklee2/human-detection-with-socket/README.md

 <details>
 <summary>Run model</summary>

 Step1.
+Set the path to the downloaded 90epoch_ckpt file in the server.py file

+Step2.
 Run server.py in your Jetson board
 ```shell
 python3 server.py
 ```

-Step2.
+Step3.
 Run client.py in your Host PC
 ```shell
 python3 client.py
 ```